Baltic Finnic peoples: The Iron Age

 The Pre-Roman Iron Age began in about 500 BC and lasted until the middle of the 1st century.
 The oldest iron items were imported, although since the 1st century iron was smelted from local marsh and lake ore.
 Settlement sites were located mostly in places that offered natural protection.
 Fortresses were built, although used temporarily.
 The appearance of square Celtic fields surrounded by enclosures in Estonia date from the Pre-Roman Iron Age.
 The majority of stones with man-made indents, which presumably were connected with magic designed to increase crop fertility, date from this period.
 A new type of grave, quadrangular burial mounds, began to develop.
 Burial traditions show the clear beginning of social stratification.
 The first reported individuals with the y-DNA haplotype N-M231 in the Baltic are from the Iron Age, alongside Siberian ancestry.

 The Roman Iron Age is roughly dated to between AD 50 and 450, the era that was affected by the influence of the Roman Empire.
 In material culture this is reflected by a few Roman coins, some jewellery and artefacts.
 The abundance of iron artefacts in Southern Estonia speaks of closer mainland ties with southern areas, while coastal Finland and the islands of western and northern Estonia communicated with their neighbours mainly by sea.

-Between 200 and 400 AD, a group of Baltic Sea Finns in southwestern Finland, who had traveled to Finland proper from the areas of nowadays Estonia, began moving inland towards Tavastia.
+Between 200 and 400 AD, a group of Baltic Sea Finns in southwestern Finland (Finland proper), who had traveled there from the areas of nowadays Estonia, began moving inland towards Tavastia.